neongreen/ches/README.md

 # Ches

-A small little game I'm making
+A small little game I'm making.
+You can play at <https://ches.vercel.app>.

 ## Dev